Promoting innovative partnerships between lawyers and community organizations

 Sarah Blatt-Herold ‘23 awarded DAG Fund Fellowship

-Sarah will be carrying out her fellowship with the MacArthur Justice Center in Chicago, where she will work with a coalition of organizations fighting e-carceration, hoping to reduce the number of people who lose their liberty to Electronic Monitoring (EM).
-Here are Sarah’s words about her work:
+Sarah spent her fellowship term working at the MacArthur Justice Center in Chicago, where she joined a coalition of organizations fighting e-carceration, hoping to reduce the number of people who lose their liberty to Electronic Monitoring (EM).

 Joy Sun ‘21 awarded DAG Fund Fellowship

-Joy worked in the Consumers Rights Unit at Greater Boston Legal Services where she worked closely with grassroots community organizations to advise, represent, and educate low-income homeowners who are facing foreclosure, especially in Boston’s communities of color.
+Joy spent her fellowship term working in the Consumers Rights Unit at Greater Boston Legal Services where she aligned with grassroots community organizations to advise, represent, and educate low-income homeowners who are facing foreclosure, especially in Boston’s communities of color.

 Alex Milvae ‘19 awarded DAG Fund Fellowship

-Alex worked in the Asian Outreach Unit at Greater Boston Legal Services where he expanded AOU’s innovative, community based model of lawyering to the growing Chinese immigrant communities in Malden and Quincy.
+Alex spent his fellowship term working in the Asian Outreach Unit at Greater Boston Legal Services where he expanded AOU’s innovative, community based model of lawyering to the growing Chinese immigrant communities in Malden and Quincy.

 Jackie Ebert ‘18 awarded DAG Fund Fellowship